dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 |    InGracePeriod    |       Device is non-compliant but still has access to corporate resources[SA1]     |

 ## dates
-The **Date** entity represents dates that are referenced across multiple data warehouse entities.
+The **date** entity represents dates that are referenced across multiple data warehouse entities.

 |     Property    |                       Description                      |    Example    |
 |:---------------:|:------------------------------------------------------:|:-------------:|